 Students must maintain the cumulative G.P.A. of 3.00; grad uate students are placed on academic probation if their G.P.A. falls below 3.00.
 Academic probation also occurs when a student receives a grade of “C+” or below for any required courses.
 A grade of “C+” or below places the student on academic probation for the remainder of the program.

-Graduate students placed on academic suspension from Tusculum College must meet the specified terms and conditions of that status prior to seeking re-admittance to the College.
+Graduate students placed on academic suspension from Tusculum University must meet the specified terms and conditions of that status prior to seeking re-admittance to the College.

 ADDING AND DROPPING COURSES